Birkbeck College, University of London

 I am a cultural historian with a focus on ruination, war, technology, reproduction, bioethics and the human condition as represented in literature.
 Here, is a brief overview of select work.
 For research interests go here; for a full resume please contact me.
 Note: I was on maternity leave Feb 2019-Feb 2020.
 From October 2020-October 2021 I will be on funded research leave (ISSF).

 Select publications and research projects

-Forthcoming: Contemporary Posthumanism: Transcending the Human in Contemporary Posthuman Literature, Media, and Culture (Bloomsbury, TBA) (on hold due to maternity leave and ISSF project)
+Forthcoming: Contemporary Posthumanism: Transcending the Human in Contemporary Posthuman Literature, Media, and Culture (TBA) (on hold due to maternity leave and ISSF project)